Does McDonald’s 🍔 Really Offer Us an Affordable Pricing Strategy?

 McDonald’s is the benchmark for fast food operators around the world and is generally considered to be the ‘going rate’ for the fast-food industry.

 In a way, McDonald’s is like the universal language of fast food.
 However, it’s affordable pricing strategy is by no means standardised across its franchises.
 No, in fact, individual franchisees are free to price within a given price range for all their products and promotions.
 This, in turn, creates many price segment differences and subtle price variations.

 Many customers have responded negatively to McDonald’s hash brown price increase.
 Some are even fighting amongst themselves over the fairest price of this famous breakfast snack.
-A response which clearly indicates that MacDonald’s customers do not like significant and blatant price increases.
+This is a response which clearly indicates that McDonald’s customers do not like significant and blatant price increases.

 Some diners insist they have been paying $2.20 for hash browns ever since the fast-food chain added them to their all-day breakfast menus, while others say they have never — and would never —pay more than $2.00 for the product.